bolanosv/AutomatedRadioEvaluationSuite/README.md

 - **Error Handling**: Error handling is in place for the PA side, including error messages displayed in the GUI.
 An error log function is still needed.
 - **Callback for Automatic Plotting**: Implement automatic plotting when changing parameters (missing).
 - **Measurement Progress Bars**: Progress bars for PA measurements have been implemented.
-- **App Personalization Settings**: Add personalization settings for the app.
 - **How It Works**: Provide an overview of the app's inner workings, explaining how it communicates with instruments, processes measurements, and the general workflow.
 - **Advanced Features**: Highlight advanced options or features that may not be immediately obvious to users, such as custom configurations or unique settings.
-- **Troubleshooting**: Add a section for common issues users might run into, such as connection issues or instrument compatibility, with suggested solutions.
+- **Troubleshooting**: Add a section for common issues users might encounter, such as connection issues or instrument compatibility, with suggested solutions.
 - **FAQ**: Add a Frequently Asked Questions (FAQ) section to address common user inquiries and difficulties.

 ## Install

 ### Download

-- Download the latest release of the Automated Radio Evaluation Suite from the [releases page](/release).
+- Download the latest release of the Automated Radio Evaluation Suite from [releases](https://github.com/bolanosv/AutomatedRadioEvaluationSuite/releases).
   - **For the MATLAB App**: Follow the instructions in the [Packaging and Installing MATLAB Apps Guide](https://www.mathworks.com/videos/packaging-and-installing-matlab-apps-70404.html).
   - **For the Standalone Desktop Application**: Download the executable files, run the installer, and follow the provided installation instructions.